beito123/binary/README.md

 # Binary

-This is binary library for Medaka written in Go.
+This is a simple binary library written in Go.

 ## License
 These codes are under the MIT License.